 Our team livestreams various liturgies.
 We prepare and project song lyrics and various videos that are supplied by the staff and parish groups.
 Our goal is to help spread the Gospel of Jesus through the use of technology.
 In addition to Masses, we supported other liturgies that went online during the pandemic, including the Stations of the Cross, the Rosary and Eucharistic Adoration after selected weekday Masses, the Parish Family Mission, baptisms, funerals, and PenteCAST, the Music Ministry’s virtual Pentecost program.

-In addition, we support other ministries by videotaping their events and posting them to the parish website to increase the reach of those activities.
+We also support other ministries by videotaping their events and posting them to the parish website to increase their reach.
 We invite young people – especially those preparing for Confirmation who need service hours – to consider working with this team.

 Contact: Al Sorrell, email@example.com